 Nesting sites: They build nest in soil and typically build large mound nest.
 They will also infest voids in buildings near soil, electrical and cable boxes.

 Food Preference: prefer proteins, but will also feed on sweets, vegetation and seeds.

-At Hopper Termite and Pest Management Our trained and licensed technicians will follow a five-step process to help eliminate your ant problems.
+At Hopper Termite and Pest Management our trained and licensed pest control technicians will follow a five-step process to help eliminate your ant problems.

 - Locate the nest or nests, by following active ant trails that worker ants have established.

 - Used bait when practical for rapid and effective treatment of ant colonies.

 - Apply a barrier treatment when applicable, to aid in stopping entry of ants from the outside, both current and for an extended period.

 - Make recommendations for non-chemical pest control such as: Improved sanitation (denying ants food), sealing entry points (cracks and crevices), and changing landscaping to decrease nesting sites, and trimming trees and shrubs to deny easy access above ground level.